JinLi711/Protein-Structures/research/research_paper_notes.md

 * the intial sequence was also used to predict secondary structure, solvent accessibility, and disorder regions

 * Decided to stop reading this because I realized it doesn't really talk about how the model is built, but how it was used and its results.
+However, will definitely look back at this to see what extra elements I can include.